 One afternoon, a good friend came knocking at my door.
-He lead me outside and down the street, past the mega-Safeway and into the little fruit-and-vegetable bodega on the corner.
-I didn’t have to do anything, just trail listlessly behind him as he filled his basket, which was good because that was about all I could handle.
+He led me outside and down the street, past the mega-Safeway and into the little fruit-and-vegetable bodega on the corner.
+I didn’t have to do anything, just trail listlessly behind him as he filled his basket, which was good because it was about all I could handle.

-We took the streetcar to his home in Mission Heights.
-He sat me down in his delightful remodel-in-progress kitchen with its ocher walls and creamy trim, the1970’s brown electric stove listing beneath wires dangling from the ceiling.
+We took the streetcar to his home in a neighborhood on a hill in San Francisco.
+He sat me down in his delightful remodel-in-progress kitchen with its ocher walls and creamy trim, the 1970s brown electric stove listing beneath a tangle of wires dangling from the ceiling.
 It was early spring evening, pale green and cool and sweet.